A surge in U.S. deportations could swamp an overtaxed system

 During President Barack Obama’s time in office, the United States has deported about 2.5 million illegal immigrants, more than under any other president.

-(Reporting by Julia Edwards Ainsley; Editing by Sue Horton and Alistair Bell)
+Reporting by Julia Edwards Ainsley; Editing by Sue Horton, Alistair Bell and David Gregorio